- Oops!Something went wrong.Please try again later.

 The main point of investing for the long term is to make money.
-But more than that, you probably want to see it rise more than the market average.
-Unfortunately for shareholders, while the Booking Holdings Inc. (NASDAQ:BKNG) share price is up 35% in the last five years, that's less than the market return.
-The last year has been disappointing, with the stock price down 10% in that time.
+Furthermore, you'd generally like to see the share price rise faster than the market Unfortunately for shareholders, while the Booking Holdings Inc. (NASDAQ:BKNG) share price is up 65% in the last five years, that's less than the market return.
+Zooming in, the stock is up just 3.8% in the last year.

 A Different Perspective